ronakrm/ronakrm.github.io/_drafts/measuring-stuff/measuring-stuff.md

 $$

-Concretely we are now determining if our hypothesis is more likely compared to another.
+Concretely we are now determining if our hypothesis is more likely compared to another (or another group).
 In these cases, these hypotheses represent _the entire set of possible outcomes_.
 If we had a measure, there wouldn't be an outcome that describes some different hypothesis not written here.
 Classical hypothesis testing gives us this